BMurp/music_modeling_capstone/README.md

 3. every update can be committed to the branch
 4. push updates to remote periodically - before that you need to set the upstreamorgin  `git push --set-upstream origin <branch_name>`
 5. when ready to share create pull request of the feature branch to main
+6. If code update involed new data, add data to the project_data_folder on g-drive and mention this in the PR.
-6. share pull request link in chat
+7. share pull request link in chat
-7. To discuss workflows on reviews/ approvals -- if work is not conflicting with others probably fine to merge,  if there are conflicts, should discuss
+8. To discuss workflows on reviews/ approvals -- if work is not conflicting with others probably fine to merge,  if there are conflicts, should discuss